agriogata/lasalpujarras-page/pages/04.Projects/02.consumcoop/default.en.md

     				Have a look on the Bazar and discover allready the different produts allready available everywhere in the 							world.
 With the registration on the website as seller you have the possibility to offer and buy products in Euros 						but also in other social currencies.

-                    When you like the idea to create a small  local economy with us and also agree to accept faircoin, which can 					be spend in our consumcoop with everybody else, then give is your emailadress with which you registrated 					on the website, and we will add you in the consumcoop.
+                    When you like the idea to create a small  local economy with us and also agree to accept faircoin, which can 					be spend in our consumcoop with everybody else, then give us your emailadress with which you registrated 					on the website, and we will add you in the consumcoop.

                     If you want to meet and talk personally, come on wednesday to the farmersmarket and be explain your 							everything you want to know.